rehpires/Attrition-HR/README.md

-# Machine Learning
+# HR Attrition and Data exploration
- machine learning study and project
+ machine learning study and project on HR attriction and data exploration